 B9.
 The Corpses

-The stench is overwhelming: sharp and metallic and rancid.
-Shelves containing vials of thick, dark liquids line the walls.
+The stench is overwhelming; sharp and metallic and rancid.
+Shelves containing vials of thick, dark liquids line the shelves.
 In the far corner, corpses are piled unceremoniously.

 B10.
 The Dark Cathedral

 The doors are tall and wide, of the same wood and bear the same writhing serpents as the library doors.
 There are no handles or keyholes, and the doors fits so tightly into their stone frame that they appear almost unreal.

 If the party does not possess all three blood gems, the doors are solid, immovable, and unbreakable.
 Once in the party’s possession, the doors will disappear as they approach.

 The cavern is wide and tall, and the smooth-carved walls of the dungeon give way to jutting rock and jagged stone.
 Tall, rough-hewn pillars meet the cavern ceiling, ringed in torches and decorated with carvings of grotesque reptilian beasts.

 In the center of the cavern, the cultists surround an altar lit by braziers spewing blue and green flames.
 Around the altar, red-stained channels carve the floor, emptying into a geometric hole.
 At the altar’s head stands a man cloaked in a deep green robe.
 He grins evilly, and his wicked eyes shine.
 On the altar, a young girl is bound.
 The man raises a dagger above his head and speaks.

 The green-robed cultist and his surrounding acolytes are preparing to sacrifice the girl.
 He derides the party, mocking them for falling directly into his trap.
 He boasts that the girl’s blood will form the final blood gem needed to summon the black-ice serpent from its hibernation.
 After limited conversation with the party, he will command the cultists to capture them, as he intends to steal back the blood gems, and sacrifice the adventurers to the serpent.